mrmoss/wofstat/README.md

-Not Antother Netstat - A universal netstat program for Linux, Windows, BSD, OSX, and Solaris.
+Walls of Fire Stat - A universal netstat program for Linux, Windows, BSD, OSX, and Solaris.

 Building: